-LAN messaging software on IBM.com
+LAN messaging software

 is the way of an effective network communication for your company.